All Episodes

 My kids were playing a tennis tournament up there, and the Buffalo Bills were playing.

-We got caught right in the middle of traffic, and I'm like calling the the tennis director.
+We got caught right in the middle of traffic, and I'm like calling the tennis director: all right, we're going to be late.

 How many games are my kids losing?